General Information - What is Homeschooling?

 What about Socialization?

-• Do your children work well in a group or on a team?
+• Does the child work well in a group or on a team?

-• Are your children awkward in social situations?
+• Is the child awkward in social situations?

-• Do your children use appropriate manners in public?
+• Does the child use appropriate manners in public?

 If the above is what you mean, research during the past 20 years confirms that homeschoolers are just as well or better adjusted than traditionally schooled children.
 I've personally noticed that if parents (whether public schooling or homeschooling) are well-adjusted socially, their children are also, and vice versa.
 It's not the type of school they attend but rather the social skills modeled by the parents.